scalameta/nvim-metals/README.md

 For now, this is still the best way to install Metals for Nvim.
-If the Install goes away, there is a decent chance I'll handle the Install / Uninstall / Update right in the plugin.
+If the Install goes away, there is a decent chance I'll handle the Install / Uninstall / Update right in this plugin.

 ## Settings and Mappings

 Some very basic things are enabled by default, like in-line diagnostics, but you'll want a basic configuration for things like finding definitions and references.
-The [nvim-lsp.vim](./nvim-lsp.vim) file has these in along with some settings for the other complementary plugins. _These are opinionated_, and catered to my work flow.
+The [nvim-lsp.vim](./nvim-lsp.vim) file has examples of these along with some settings for the other complementary plugins. _These are opinionated_, and catered to my work flow.
 There are also a two other plugin settings under `completion-nvim` and `diagnostic-nvim` headings.
 Those plugins, which are outlined below must also be installed for those settings to work.
-The The idea is to use them as a base or an example and to then build off of them or change them to your liking.
-The also serve as an example of how to use `lua` in your configuration if you're not familiar with them.
+The idea of me including this file is for you to use them as a base or an example and to then build off of them or change them to your liking.
+They also serve as an example of how to use `lua` in your configuration if you're not familiar with them.
 They also have a few vim configurations that I'd argue are important for you to not go insane (like having `set signcolumn=yes`).
 Again, edit this to your liking.
 They are just in here as an example.

 ```vim
 nnoremap <silent> gd <cmd>lua vim.lsp.buf.definition()<CR>